nicenemo/canardpresse.reviews/content/post/pokedelivery.md

  - pokebowl
 Author: "Hans Kruse"
 ---
  Both the salmon and chicken poké-bowls were super delicious.
 POKéLIVERY goes on our short list.
 Fresh components, even a very good quality jasmin rice.
 More than enough for two.
+With Real wasabi.
 Affordable.

 <!--more-->